By: Maralee McKee

 Being gracious doesn’t make us a doormat.
-If you’re kind attempt doesn’t keep his hands to himself be direct.
+If your kind attempt doesn’t get him to keep his hands to himself, be direct.
 “Jeremy, I’m not comfortable being massaged.
 Please stop and don’t do it again.”
-Before he has time to say anything change the subject.
-This way you’ve set firm boundaries and by continuing to talk to him you show there’s no hard feelings.
+Before he has time to say anything, change the subject.
+This way, you’ve set firm boundaries, and by continuing to talk to him, you show there are no hard feelings.

 The Boss Lady: